buildout/buildout/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

 extra-paths
     One or more extra paths to include in the generated test script.

+defaults

+    The defaults option lets you specify testrunner default options.
+These are specified as Python source for an expression yielding a list, typically a list literal.

 (Note that, at this time, due to limitations in the Zope test runner, the distributions cannot be zip files.
 TODO: Fix the test runner!)